Trump hails 'rebellion' by local California lawmakers against state's 'sanctuary' laws

 “You talk about an obstruction of justice, I would recommend that you look into obstruction of justice for the mayor of Oakland California, Jeff,” he said.

-Trump has been a frequent critic of both Schaaf and Gov. Jerry Brown, and in March said he stood in “solidarity” with those pushing back against sanctuary policies in places such as Orange County.
+Trump has been a frequent critic of both Schaaf and Brown, and in March said he stood in “solidarity” with those pushing back against sanctuary policies in places such as Orange County.

 “My Administration stands in solidarity with the brave citizens in Orange County defending their rights against California's illegal and unconstitutional Sanctuary policies,” he tweeted.